List of reptiles of Kaziranga National Park: Crocodiles

-The gharial (Gavialis gangeticus), (Hindi: घऱियाल, Marathi: सुसर Susar), also called Indian gavial or gavial, is the only surviving member of the once well-represented family Gavialidae, a long-established group of crocodilians with long, slender snouts.
-The gharial is listed as a critically endangered species by IUCN.
-The gharial is one of the three crocodilians found in India, the others being the mugger crocodile and the saltwater crocodile.
+The gharial (Gavialis gangeticus) (Hindi: घऱियाल, Marathi: सुसर Susar) also called Indian gavial or gavial, is the only surviving member of the once well-represented family Gavialidae, a long-established group of crocodilians with long, slender snouts.
+The gharial is listed as a critically endangered species by the IUCN.
+The gharial is one of the three crocodilians in India, the others being the mugger crocodile and the saltwater crocodile.
 It is one of the longest of all living crocodilians.